Hoybaby/Python-Project1/README.md

 ## Tests
+Need to make sure to NOT BE IN GIT BASH in the terminal.
+THank you

 To test, run the following command: To run the program, make sure you are in the virtual enviroment by running .\venv\Scripts\activate then running the command py -m flask run.

 ## Process